prody/ProDy-website/tutorials/cryoem_tutorial/intro.rst

 ProDy can be used for constructing a bead-and-spring model from cryo-EM data using a previously published algorithm ([TM94]_), which can be used for ANM.

-We demonstrate this method for an AMPA-type iGluR rather than the chaperonin CCT to speed up calculations as it is smaller.

 Required Programs